 SO, WHAT’S THE SOLUTION?

-With health care cost rising, more Americans than ever are choosing to move to Panama so they can significantly reduce their health care and health insurance costs.
+Many Americans are choosing to move to Panama to significantly reduce their costs of living including lower health care and health insurance costs.

 Because health insurance is so affordable in Panama I think it is wise to get health insurance when you can afford to.
 With a higher deductible, you can reduce your monthly or annual premium.
 Health insurance prices will depend on your age.